Heart attacks happen when plaque buildup blocks blood flow to the heart. In some instances, blood clots can cause heart attacks, too.

 But did you know that it’s not only the body that suffers from heart attacks?

 11. Mental Health Problems

-Studies have shown that suffering a heart attack could trigger mental health disorders, such as PTSD and anxiety, due to sufferers being overwhelmed by the ordeal.
-As such, they might need psychiatric support and even medication for depression.
+Studies have shown suffering a heart attack can trigger mental health disorders, such as Post Traumatic Stress Disorder (PTSD) and anxiety, due to sufferers being overwhelmed by the ordeal.
+As such, they might need psychiatric support and even medication for treatment.